vamshikrishnadevulapally/Internal-Sales-Analysis/README.md

-This is a analysis of the Sales Data based on several parameters like analayis on the sales by employees and other parameters which will give insights of the overall sales.
+This is a analysis of the Sales Data based on several parameters like analayis on the sales by employees and other parameters which will provide insights of the overall sales.

 ## Project Objective
-To built a interactive and dynamic dashboard based on the analysis of internal sales analysis.
+To built a interactive and dynamic dashboard based on the analysis of internal sales data.
 This is built fully on Microsoft Excel.